RenaShahMSFT/AzureFilesVPN/README.md

 ## Step 3 - Download and install the VPN client

-* Once the deployment fully completes, click on your gateway and go to the **Point to site** tab from the left pane. **Download VPN client** by clicking the button on the top.
+* Once the deployment fully completes, click on your gateway and go to the **Virtual Network Gateway >> Point-to-Site confirmation** tab from the left pane. **Download VPN client** by clicking the button on the top.

   ![download VPN client](/images/downloadvpnclient.png)

 * Unzip the client and browse into the folder.

-* If you are running amd64 - Run **VpnClientSetupAmd64.exe** from downloaded **WindowsAmd64** folder, run the x86 version in case your client is x86.
+* If you are running amd64 - Run **VpnClientSetupAmd64.exe** from the **VPN Download client that was just installed WindowsAmd64** folder, run the x86 version in case your client is x86.

   ![Install VPN Client](/images/installvpnclient.png)